maidsafe/temp_safe_network/sn_cli/README.md

 $ safe networks switch community-network
 Switching to 'community-network' network...
 Successfully switched to 'community-network' network in your system!
-If you need write access to the 'community-network' network, you'll need to restart authd, unlock a Safe and re-authorise the CLI again
+If you need write access to the 'community-network' network, you'll need to restart authd (safe auth restart), unlock a Safe and re-authorise the CLI again
 ```

 If now check the list of networks we have in the CLI config settings we can see the 'community-network' is listed as the one currently set: